High Plains Invaders

-High Plains Invaders is a 2009 American Western science fiction television film that aired on the Syfy Channel.
-It is the 21st film of the Maneater Series.
+High Plains Invaders is a 2009 American Western science fiction horror television film that aired on the Syfy Channel.
+It is the twenty-second film in the Maneater film series.
 The film stars James Marsters.

 Plot

-A man goes to a small Colorado town to be hanged for his crimes in 1892 only to end up rescuing the town.
+A man goes to a small Colorado town to be hanged for his crimes in 1892 only to end up rescuing the town from alien invaders.